kelindar/bench/README.md

 * ❌ Micro-benchmarks where Go's built-in `testing.B` is sufficient
 * ❌ Long-term, distributed, or multi-process benchmarking
 * ❌ Profiling memory/cpu in detail (use pprof for that)

-We use **BCa (Bias-Corrected accelerated) bootstrap inference** for all statistical comparisons:

-- **Non-parametric method** using 10,000 bootstrap resamples by default
-- **Bias-corrected and accelerated** confidence intervals
-- **State-of-the-art method** used in recent benchmarking literature
-- **Publication-quality results** suitable for rigorous analysis

-### Why BCa Bootstrap?

-Bench applies the **bias-corrected and accelerated** (BCa) bootstrap to every set of timings.
-It shuffles the raw measurements **10 000 times** (by default), then adjusts the percentile endpoints with the bias and the acceleration.
-BCa is non-parametric and enjoys second-order accuracy, so its confidence interval keeps nominal coverage without assuming any particular distribution and stays stable in the presence of moderate skew.

-However, good practice is **25+ independent timings**; smaller n inflates the acceleration estimate and can widen intervals.
-Similarly, very heavy-tailed timing data can erode coverage and may need trimming or more samples.

 ### Example Output